-11.1.2 To fulfill the academic graduation requirement

-Students can retake a module that they have passed with a grade "C-" or below and when his/her cGPA falls below 2.0 in order to fulfill the graduation requirement.

-For retaking a module pertinent to the two conditions mentioned above, i.e. receiving a Fail Grade and fulfilling the academic graduation requirement:

-- A student (including those on outbound exchange/internship) has to pay for the retaken modules if the total number of credits taken in a semester exceeds 18 credits (or 3 credits in the Summer Term), or the modules are taken beyond the normative study period. - Students are not allowed to retake a module that s/he has completed with Grade C or above even if s/he is willing to pay for the retake. - Students will NOT have priority in registering for the modules that they are going to retake.
-Departments/Schools will try to accommodate the demand for retaking modules but there is no guarantee that such demand can be met. - 11.1.3 To fulfill the requirements of professional bodies
+- 11.1 If a student received a Fail grade, i.e. Grade F, in a module, s/he may retake that module. - 11.2 Students can retake a module that they have passed with a grade "C" or below when his/her cGPA falls below 2.0 in order to fulfill the graduation requirement or to improve his/her cGPA. - 11.3 A student (including those on outbound exchange/internship) has to pay for the retaken modules if the total number of credits taken in a semester exceeds 18 credits (or 3 credits in the Summer Term), or the modules are taken beyond the normative study period. - 11.4 Students are not allowed to retake a module that s/he has completed with Grade C+ or above even if s/he is willing to pay for the retake.

-11.1.3 To fulfill the requirements of professional bodies

-Students may retake a module to attain a higher grade to fulfill the requirements of professional bodies.
-Retaking a module under such circumstance will have to be approved by the Registrar.
+- 11.5 Students will NOT have priority in registering for the modules that they are going to retake.
+Departments/Schools will try to accommodate the demand for retaking modules but there is no guarantee that such demand can be met. - 11.6 All the grades, including the Fail grade, attained for the same module that the student attempted will be shown on the academic transcript but only the grade attained at the last attempt will be used in the calculation of cGPA. - 11.7 Students may retake a module to attain a higher grade to fulfill the requirements of professional bodies.
+Retaking a module under such circumstances will have to be approved by the Registrar.
 If approval is granted, students will have to pay for retaking the module, irrespective of the credits taken or the time of retake.
 The grade obtained as a result will not be counted towards the student's cGPA and a separate academic transcript will be issued to certify the grade achieved for the module.